 What you'll love about the recipe

-- A delicious sweet and tangy custard pie that makes the most of the short rhubarb season.
+- This delicious rhubarb custard pie that makes the most of the short rhubarb season.
+Honey-roasted rhubarb intensifies the distinctive tangy flavour.

 Ingredients